pytorchbearer/torchbearer/docs/examples/gan.rst

 .. literalinclude:: /_static/examples/gan.py
    :language: python
-   :lines: 158-162
+   :lines: 160-164

 Visualising
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We borrow the image saving method from PyTorch_GAN_ and put it in a call back to save :func:`~torchbearer.callbacks.decorators.on_step_training` - again using decorators.
+We borrow the image saving method from PyTorch_GAN_ and put it in a call back to save :func:`~torchbearer.callbacks.decorators.on_step_training`.
+We generate from the same inputs each time to get a better visulisation.

 .. literalinclude:: /_static/examples/gan.py
    :language: python
-   :lines: 114-118
+   :lines: 114-120

 Here is a Gif created from the saved images.

 .. figure:: /_static/img/gan.gif
-   :scale: 200 %
+   :scale: 100 %
    :alt: GAN generated samples